 - If applicable, an official letter of intent on letterhead from the inter/national organization stating that the inter/national organization has knowledge of the interest group with an outline of the support the inter/national organization will give the group along with their requirements for chartering.

 - Completion of the official application for New Student Organization charter documents as outlined within the policies of the Department of Student Activities.

 - If applicable, provide verification if the inter/national organization is affiliated with any of the following:

 - National Pan-Hellenic Council (NPHC)

 - National Association of Latino Fraternal Organizations (NALFO)

 - National Asian Pacific Islander American Panhellenic Association (NAPA)

 - National Panhellenic Conference (NPC)

 - If the organization is attempting to reactivate a previously approved charter, documentation of the status of good standing must be included regarding judicial and financial matters from both the University and the affiliated national organization.
-This information will be gained through the Dean for Student Development, the petitioned council, or the national office.
+This information will be gained through the Associate Vice President of Student Life/Dean of Students, or his/her designee, the petitioned council, or the national office.